singaltanmay/cineast-wiki/Objects-Glossary.md

 ```

 ## TemporalQuery
-This object represents a temporal-query message, i.e. a request for a temporal chaining of similarity-searches.
+This object represents a temporal-query message, i.e. a request for temporal chaining of similarity-searches.
 <pre>
 TemporalQuery : Object
 {